 I did my best to make his life consist of what he wanted then, as much as possible, because he didn't have a lot of life time left to experience good things.
 I did a pretty good job, not a perfect job, but it was my focus and my creative project at the time, and I did the best I could.
 When we dated some years before, it was my creative project then too.
 He was unhappy, going through a separation from his wife, separated from his daughters, disruption in his home and uninspired by his work.
 He would spend a weeknight or two with me.
 I would plan all the details so that we would have a joyful time.
 Good food and drink, music shows, walks around the city, great movies and fancy chocolate, shopping... he could never find enough pants, photography, massage, occasional weekend road trips, hiking, picnics.
 The simple pleasures of life, so sweet when shared with someone in mutual adoration.

 But then, it went the way it went.
 We could not fall in love and continue our romance.
 He needed time and space, so he took that.
 And I went my way.
 Honestly, I was surprised and cautious when I heard he wanted me to spend time with him when he got sick.
-I was afraid he'd let me close but then send me away, and that I'd be hurt again.
+I was afraid he'd let me close but then send me away, and that I'd feel the pain of separation again.
 But it was different.
 I don't know.
 Maybe he let me be the one to take care of him because I was the one who showed up, and he needed someone.
 Maybe it was that simple.
-It's not like we fell in love, but I did learn a whole new level of love.
+It's not like we fell in love, but I learned a whole new level of love.
 Dan was not my family or my boyfriend.
 He was just my dear, sweet-hearted, hurting friend who let me make it not so bad.
 What an immense gift and honor he gave, letting me be that person for him.